superfly/docs/elixir/advanced-guides/sqlite3.html.md

 ### Transferring Data from Postgres/MySQL to SQLite3

 <aside class="callout">
 This section is something to give you a starting point on how to get from X to SQLite.
-Make sure to backup your data and by hyper vigilant because this kind of thing is fraught at best.
+Make sure to back up your data and be vigilant, because this kind of thing is fraught at best.
 </aside>

 There is really no very easy way to do this since the datatypes between the databases are different...